great-expectations/great_expectations/docs/getting_started.rst

 Getting started
 ###############

-#FIXME: Welcome to the Great Expectations project!
-We're very glad you want to help out by contributing.
+Welcome to Great Expectations!
+This tutorial will help you set up your first deployment of Great Expectactions.
+We'll also introduce important concepts, with links to detailed material you can dig into later.

-#FIXME: Our goal is to make your experience as great as possible.
-Please follow these steps to contribute:
+The whole thing should take about 15 minutes.
+Please follow these steps to get started:

 .. raw:: html